Israel says killed Hamas chief Sinwar in Gaza

 The "Hamas movement still rules the Gaza Strip" and its militants may still harm Israeli hostages who are in "grave danger", Aviad told AFP.

-Netanyahu, in a video statement, called on Palestinian militants to free the hostages.
+Netanyahu, in a video statement, also said Palestinian militants should free the hostages if they want to live.

 "Whoever lays down his weapon and returns our hostages -- we will allow him to go on living," he said.